 Hey, I’m Matt.
-I’m currently building new products at Facebook NPE
+I'm currently working on something new.
+Previously, I built new products at Facebook NPE

 .
-Our team is focused on making the world more equitable—you can check out our website at megapho.ne
+Our team focused on making the world more equitable—you can check out the website we built at linkstage.com

 .
-Previously, I worked on designing and implementing an IPC protocol for AR/VR devices.
+Before that, I worked on designing and implementing an IPC protocol for AR/VR devices.
 Although I prefer working on products—something I only really realized after doing systems software for a year—it was fun to work so close to the hardware.
 In addition to picking up cool new acronyms like "MCU" and "SoC," I learned a lot about C++, TCP, FlatBuffers, and how painful it is to stand up a Bluetooth stack.
-Before that I worked on integrity, building tooling and infrastructure for the thousands of content moderators Facebook has around the world.
+My first team at Facebook was content integrity, where I built tooling and infrastructure for the thousands of content moderators Facebook has around the world.
 My projects included building a system that maps decisions to actions (which is a lot more complicated than it sounds) and making content moderation a less harrowing experience

 .
 If you want to learn more about the ins and outs of content moderation, I recommend the Post No Evil